-Students who do not place above Algebra II (MTH 04) and into college level mathematics (MTH 151, MTH 157, MTH 163) on the placement test will be required to take developmental courses.
+Students who do not place above Algebra II (MTH 4) and into college level mathematics (MTH 151, MTH 157, MTH 163) on the placement test will be required to take developmental courses.

-CURRICULUM AND OTHER REQUIREMENTS
+CURRICULUM AND OTHER REQUIREMENTS CREDITS

-GENERAL EDUCATION CORE COURSES CREDITS
+GENERAL EDUCATION CORE COURSES

 CST 100 Principles of Public Speaking 3

-ENG 111-112 College Composition I-II6
+ENG 111-112 College Composition I-II 6

-ENG 241-2424:-Survey of American Literature I-II 6
+E G 241-242 Survey of American Literature I-II 6

 (or ENG 243-244)

 HIS 111-112 History of World Civilization I

-(or HIS 121-122)6
+(or HIS 121-122) 6

 HLT/PED6 Health or Physical Education 2

-ITE 115Intro to Computer Applications and
+ITE 115Intro to Computer Applications at nd

-Concepts3
+Concepts 3

-MTH 1517.
-Mathematics for the Liberal Arts I
+MTH 151 ^{7,} Mathematics for the Liberal Arts I

-(or MTH 163)3
+(or MTH 163) 3

-MTH 1527 Mathematics for the Liberal Arts II
+MTH 152 ^{z,} Mathematics for the Liberal Arts I l

-(or MTH 271)3
+(or MTH 271) 3

-SDV 100 College Success Skills (or SDV 108) 1
+SDV 100 College Succ ss Skills (or SDV 108 3)1

-E16
+E' Social Science Elective 6

-E 8
+E 2 Natural Science Sequence 8

-E Intermediate Foreign Language
+E 3 Intermediate Foreign Language

-Electives6
+Electives 6

-E Humanities/Fine Arts Elective or
+E ^{3,5,6} Humanities/Fine Arts Elective or

-Begin Foreign Language Electives 7
+Begin Foreign Language Electives 57

-Total Minimum Credits for Degree60
+Total Minimum Credits for Degree

-&lt;sup>1 Social Science electives must be selected from the "Approved List of Transfer courses."
+1 Social Science electives must be selected from the "Approved List of Transfer courses."
 If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution.

-&lt;sup>2Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202.
+2Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202.
 If planning on transfer, contact four-year institution for requirements.

-&lt;sup>3 Foreign language electives must be selected from French or Spanish.
+3 Foreign language electives must be selected from French or Spanish.
 Completion of intermediate level is required for graduation.
 Students may take the intermediate level, composed of two three-credit courses, during their first year to meet the foreign language requirement if they have completed two years of a high school foreign language with at least a "B" average.
 If not, students must take the beginning level, composed of two four-credit courses, during the first year and the intermediate level during the second year.
 Students who completed the intermediate-level foreign language during their first year of study must complete three credits of Health or Physical Education.

-&lt;sup>4Contact four-year institution for requirements.
+4 Contact four-year institution for requirements.

-&lt;sup>5 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+5 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
 A two-semester sequence of the same course is strongly recommended.
 If planning on transfer, contact four-year institution for requirements.